SITE MENU

 The town is home to the Royal Dornoch Golf Club, the most northerly first-class course in the world I believe.
 Local facilities include shops, chemist, hairdresser, banks, filling station, tennis courts, bowling green, sandy beach.

-Visit Historylinks at The Meadows for an exhibition of Dornoch past and present (open May to September, Monday - Saturday, 10am - 4pm).
+Visit Historylinks at The Meadows for an exhibition of Dornoch past and present (open Easter to October, daily 10am - 4pm).

 The Dornoch Castle Hotel can be booked for accommodation and weddings.